Lower bound results for conditionally decomposable polytopes: Introduction

-Kallay \cite{Kallay1982} gave another example with only $12$ faces and 10 vertices, the sum of a bi-pyramid over a square and a line segment.
-By tilting the side faces slightly, he obtained an indecomposable polytope combinatorially equivalent to it.
-Smilansky \cite{Smilanskythesis} made the most detailed study of conditionally decomposable polytopes, establishing the existence of conditionally decomposable $3$-polytopes with $V$ vertices and $F$ facets whenever $V \le F \le 2V-8$, and showing that these are the only values opf $F$ and $V$ for which conditionally decomposable $3$-polytopes exist.
-It is then easy to see that for $3$-polytopes, the conditionally decomposable polytopes with $8$ vertices (and $8$ facets) are the ones with the minimum number of vertices.
-Smilansky effectively gave two conditionally decomposable examples with $V=F=8$; these turn out to be the examples numbered 282 and 288 in the earlier catalogue due to Federico \cite{Federico1975}, of all $3$-polytopes with $4$ to $8$ faces.
+Smilansky \cite{Smilansky1987} made a groundbreaking study of decomposability of polytopes, establishing \cite[Section 6]{Smilansky1987} that conditionally decomposable $3$-polytopes with $V$ vertices and $F$ facets exist only if $V \le F \le 2V-8$.
+There he also announced the converse, i.e. that there is a conditionally decomposable $3$-polytope with $V$ vertices and $F$ facets whenever $F$ and $V$ satisfy this inequality, but until recently the proof was only available in \cite[Chapter 8]{Smilanskythesis}.
+For a sketch of this proof, see \cite[Problem 6.5.15]{Pineda-2023}.
+It is easy to see that for $3$-polytopes, the conditionally decomposable polytopes with $8$ vertices (and $8$ facets) are the ones with the minimum number of vertices.
+Those examples in Smilansky's thesis all have a line segment as a summand.
+He effectively gave two conditionally decomposable examples with $V=F=8$; these turn out to be the examples numbered 282 and 288 in the catalogue due to Federico \cite{Federico1975}, of all $3$-polytopes with up to $8$ faces.
+(We will refer henceforth to the $n^{th}$ example in this catalogue as $Fn$.)
 These two examples were rediscovered in \cite{Przeslawski-Yost-2008} and \cite{Yost2007}.
-We generalize these two examples into $d$-polytopes with $d\ge4$.
-There is exactly one other conditionally decomposable example with $d=3$ and $V=F=8$: the gyrobifastigium, numbered 287 in Federico's catalogue \cite[Proposition 2.10]{Yost2007}.